Line

 5

-But when using multiple datasets you should add the .multiple
+When using multiple datasets you should add the .multiple class to let the framework apply different styles.

 <table class="charts-css line multiple">